Updated At: Apr 8, 2026

 Search intelligence only matters if the results are accurate.
 Pin's ~70% candidate acceptance rate - meaning roughly 70% of candidates Pin recommends are accepted into customers' hiring pipelines - is a strong indicator that its AI matches quality expectations consistently.
 Juicebox doesn't publish a comparable acceptance rate metric.

-In practice, recruiters who've used both platforms report that Juicebox's natural language search produces impressive initial results but can drift on precision for highly specific requirements.
+In practice, recruiters who've used both platforms report that Juicebox's search quality has declined in recent months.
+Results that used to be tightly matched now drift more on precision for specific requirements.
 When you search for "VP of Engineering who scaled a Series B fintech from 20 to 200 engineers," Juicebox may return candidates with VP-level engineering experience at fintech companies - close, but not the surgical match that Pin's structured filters deliver.
 Pin's ability to filter by company size during specific tenure periods, stage-specific experience, and other granular attributes narrows results faster.
+The search quality regression is especially notable given Juicebox's 40% price increase - teams are paying more while getting less accurate results.

 Which Tool Delivers Better Outreach Results?

 Pin delivers a verified 48% response rate on automated outreach across email, LinkedIn, and SMS.
-Juicebox doesn't publish response rate metrics, though its marketing claims "3x replies" without specifying a baseline.
+Juicebox doesn't publish response rate metrics and is now limited to email-only outreach - the platform dropped LinkedIn support entirely in 2026.
 For reference, average cold email response rates sit around 5%, and LinkedIn InMail averages 10-25% depending on role type and personalization, according to LinkedIn Talent Solutions benchmarks.
+With only one outreach channel, Juicebox is competing against email averages alone.

 Why do channels matter?
 Some candidates don't check email regularly.
 Others aren't active on LinkedIn.
 SMS reaches candidates who ignore both.
 A 48% response rate doesn't happen by accident - it's the result of hitting the right person on the right channel at the right time.
-When your only reliable channel is email, you're leaving replies on the table.
+When your only channel is email, you're leaving replies on the table.
+And with Juicebox's price now at $139/seat/mo, you're paying 39% more than before for fewer outreach capabilities.

 There's also an outreach volume consideration.
 Pin doesn't cap your outreach - sequences run until the role is filled.
-Juicebox's credit-based model (250 credits on Starter, 750 on Growth) means outreach is metered.
+Juicebox's credit-based model (250 credits on the $139/mo Starter plan) means outreach is metered.
 For high-volume hiring or agencies running dozens of searches simultaneously, credit limits can become a bottleneck that slows pipeline velocity at exactly the wrong moment.

 Pin's multi-channel outreach hits a 48% response rate across email, LinkedIn, and SMS - see how it works.